Stvff/MIV/docs/plugins.md

 to see if it should add them to the file queue.
 This can happen while it is displaying an image, so the following can (and often does) happen:\
 `pre_render()` -> `pre_render()` -> `cleanup()` -> `render()` -> `cleanup()`.

-MIV does not call any plugin functions from multiple threads.
+MIV does not call any plugin functions from multiple threads, so every plugin function call will be sent from the same thread.

 ## `string`
-The `string` type is used for all plugin functions, and for nearly all of its structs.
+The `string` type is used in all plugin functions, and for nearly all of its structs.
 It's used instead of the more customary `char *` because \*gestures vaguely at C's history*.

 It's essentially a byte array: